 I know that since I’m still new to blogging and don’t have a shit ton of followers, I will have to continuously work hard to get my content out there for people to read.
 I don’t expect any of this to be easy.
 But you know what, that’s fine with me if no one reads my stuff at all or that some of my posts generally suck.
 I don’t expect all of my content to be winners.
 I just enjoy making the consistent effort to get my content out in the public whenever I can.
 However, I haven’t told anyone besides one of my sisters that I have a blog.
 Everyone else has been left in the dark because I decided to embark on a new life with people I have a better connection with and that’s other people who love to write.
 So for those who follow me and read my posts, thank you so much!

 So with this in mind, I will continue to keep going, no matter what because I just feel inspired to do it knowing there are some “obstacles” along the way.
 And also because it’s something I’ve always been passionate about.

-Photo: Bell Rock on the Courthouse Butte Loop trail in Sedona, Arizona
+Photo: Courthouse Butte in Sedona, Arizona